Maya Biosphere Reserve

 UN bodies

 International human rights bodies have highlighted that Guatemala lacks effective mechanisms, in line with human rights standards, to protect Indigenous Peoples' rights to possess, use, develop, and control their lands, territories, and resources in full security.
-This includes strengthening the processes for regularization, legal recognition, and protection of these territories per international standards.
+This includes strengthening the processes for regularization, legal recognition, and protection of these territories in accordance with international standards.
 Additionally, there is a lack of effective measures to prevent forced evictions, in compliance with international human rights law, and to ensure that victims have access to effective remedies, including restitution of their property, return to their homes or land, or suitable alternatives, along with appropriate compensation.[3]

 Inter-American Human Rights System